pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 to have found and fixed a serious issue with WebUSB and getting a 5.000 USD bounty from Google for that.
 It was exactly our research and their "contribution" was that they apparently verified that HID access was possible under Windows and OS X.

-The credit given was "The researchers claimed", no link, no names, nothing mentioned.
+The credit given was "The researchers claimed", no link, no names, nothing detailed mentioned.
 Instead the text was very keen on pointing out that our research was mistaken and Yubico got it right:

 ![](/images/posts/2018-06-15/yubico-incorrect.png){:width="100%"}